 The child is made to feel confident and asked to confront his/her fears.
 This helps him/her to overcome the fear, and thus helps in reducing, and eventually getting stopping, the attacks.

-Disclaimer: This article is for informative purposes only, and should not be used as a replacement for the advice of a mental health expert.
+Disclaimer: This content is for informative purposes only, and should not be used as a replacement for the advice of a mental health expert.